ShivamShrivastava18/GyaanMitra/README.md

 # GyaanMitra Quiz Platform

-A comprehensive educational platform for teachers and students
+A comprehensive educational platform for teachers and students.
+Register using any mail ID and then login using the same ID to access the website.

 ## Overview